djreiss/cmEvalEco/README.md

 cmEvalEco
 =========

-Evaluate output of pyMonkey on E. coli against RegulonDB.
+Evaluate output of pyMonkey (in tsv format) on E. coli against RegulonDB.
 This first comparison identifies how many RegulonDB motifs are recapitulated.

 =========